Office Work Injury Claims

 What is an Office Work Injury Claim?

-We work with personal injury solicitors who have helped clients suffering from a broad range of work injuries.
-Examples of office work injuries include:
+We work with personal injury solicitors who have helped clients suffering from some of the most common office injuries.
+Examples of accidents in the office include:

 - Repetitive Strain Injury (RSI)